 The New York State Comptroller's office is overseeing $14 billion dollars worth of unclaimed funds.
-Banks, insurance companies, and other institutions are required turn over the contents of inactive or abandoned accounts.
+Banks, insurance companies, and other institutions are required to turn over the contents of inactive or abandoned accounts.
 More than 33 million New Yorkers have money waiting to be claimed.

-To file a claim for one of these accounts, visit the Comptroller's website.
+To file a claim for one of these accounts, visit the comptroller's website.
 A person can also make a claim through the mail: The New York State Comptroller's Office of Unclaimed Funds, 110 State Street, Albany, NY 12236.

 Due to privacy concerns, the dollar amounts associated with each account are not included.
 A search will return the first 100 records found.
 Narrow your search with additional terms to improve the results.